petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 # [Using Azure CLI](#tab/adedatacli)

- If the VM was previously encrypted with "All" then the --volume-type parameter should remain "All".
+ If the VM was previously encrypted with "All", then the --volume-type parameter should remain "All".
 All includes both OS and data disks.
 If the VM was previously encrypted with a volume type of "OS", then the --volume-type parameter should be changed to "All" so that both the OS and the new data disk will be included.
 If the VM was encrypted with only the volume type of "Data", then it can remain "Data" as demonstrated below.
 Adding and attaching a new data disk to a VM is not sufficient preparation for encryption.
-The newly attached disk must also be formatted and properly mounted within the VM prior to enabling encryption.
-On Linux the disk must be mounted in /etc/fstab with a [persistent block device name](/troubleshoot/azure/virtual-machines/troubleshoot-device-names-problems).
+The newly attached disk must also be formatted and properly mounted within the VM before enabling encryption.
+On Linux, the disk must be mounted in /etc/fstab with a [persistent block device name](/troubleshoot/azure/virtual-machines/troubleshoot-device-names-problems).

 In contrast to PowerShell syntax, the CLI does not require the user to provide a unique sequence version when enabling encryption.
 The CLI automatically generates and uses its own unique sequence version value.